|Nutritional Guidelines (per serving)|

 In a medium saucepan, combine the sugar, dark corn syrup, and vinegar.
 Cook over medium heat, stirring until sugar melts.
 Cook without stirring until mixture is very brittle when placed in cold water, about 300 F to 310 F on a candy thermometer.

-Remove from heat and add the baking soda.
+Remove from heat and add the baking soda and the vanilla.
 The mixture will foam, creating the spongy texture.

 Pour into a well-buttered pan.
 When the candy has hardened, break it into pieces.

 If desired, dip pieces in a purchased melted chocolate coating or the mixture below.

 Melt the wax and milk chocolate chips together in double boiler.